LaunchPadLab/onboard-me/welcome.md

   Why?
 Through fable, *Getting Naked* explores the value and importance of being *vulnerable*.
 We feel this is an important lesson in working together effectively, and providing the most impact to our clients.

   *Getting Naked* is a short book (roughly 213 pages), so it should only take you a couple hours to finish - you can find it on the library shelf.
 You should also expect a lunch invitation from Tom Cullen to discuss the book after you've read it.

 # Lunch and Learn

   We encourage learning.
 Each Wendesday we congregate for Lunch and Learn to hear a fellow collegue present a topic of interest.

   The topic can be client related lessons, a personal project, or reflections on a conference recently attended; really, anything of interest that you feel is worth sharing.

+# Blog Posts

+  In support of sharing things we've learned or accomplished, we rotate blog posts duties among the team every week.

+  What you write about for your week is completely up to you.
+You can talk about a new technology you're exploring, a gem you wrote for LaunchPad, or lessons learned from a tricky client project.

+  Visit [The Lab](https://launchpadlab.com/blog) on our site to read examples of previous posts!

 # Improve the Onboarding Experience